Find Trade Colleges

 Speaking: Talking to others to convey information effectively.

 In 2016, there was an estimated number of 15,000 jobs in the United States for Textile Cutting Machine Setter, Operator, or Tender.
 There is little to no growth in job opportunities for Textile Cutting Machine Setter, Operator, or Tender.
-The BLS estimates 1,600 yearly job openings in this field.
+There will be an estimated 1,600 positions for Textile Cutting Machine Setter, Operator, or Tender per year.

 undefined